sardor-soib/speech-to-text/README.md

 python -m http.server 3000
 ```

+Open http://localhost:3000 in your browser.

 ### 3. Use the App

-1. Open http://localhost:3000 in your browser
+1. Open http://localhost:8080 (Docker) or http://localhost:3000 (local dev)
-3. Allow microphone access when prompted
+2. Allow microphone access when prompted
 4. Click **"Start Recording"** and speak
 5. Watch real-time transcription and AI responses